nateGeorge/dice_codingskills_project/README.md

 # dice_codingskills_project
 Data science project for Dice job application.

+# running on AWS
+need an elastic IP, and have to assign it to the instance enter the command `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 10001` (doesn't seem to work in the /etc/rc.local file, maybe add to bashrc or something) navigate to the home dir of the repo and do `python app/app.py` yay!

 # Setup cronjob scraping
 to setup cronjob in ubuntu linux:
 `crontab -e`